devxpod/GDC/readme.md

 Running with no arguments or `-h` as first arguments will display help.

 `run-dev-container.sh STACK_NAME [GDC_RUN_MODE | PORT_FWD | GDC_ENTRYPOINT]`
-* your current folder will be mounted in container on `/workspace`
+* your current working directory will be mounted in container on `/workspace`
 * STACK_NAME required, is used to name the stack in case you want to run more than one.
-* GDC_RUN_MODE optional, valid values are start, stop, daemon. start is the default.
+* GDC_RUN_MODE optional, valid values are start, stop, daemon, clean. **start** is the default.
+* * start will start the GDC environment.
+* * daemon will start a GDC environment in the background.
+* * stop will shut down a running GDC environment running in foreground or background.
+* * clean start GDC environment with CLEAN=yes flag.
 * PORT_FWD optional, is in compose port forward format.
-Example 80:8080.
+Example 80:8080 or 4000-4005.
+You can specify this param more than once.
-* GDC_ENTRYPOINT optional, runs the command in the GDC then exits if GDC_RUN_MODE!=daemon.
+* GDC_ENTRYPOINT optional, runs a command in the GDC."
+* * the docker compose exit code will mirror the return code of the entrypoint command."
+* * if the entrypoint command returns a non-zero exit code even if GDC_RUN_MODE=daemon then compose will exit."

 # Environment Options
 These options control what packages / functionality are built into the container.